fiskaltrust/release-notes/middleware/middleware-1.3.16.md

 <div class="alert alert--warning" role="alert">Version 1.3 of the Middleware is meant for the German market only, customers in Austria and France should continue to use version 1.2.
 We will unify these experiences in an upcoming version.</div>

 ## Production release: fiskaly SCU
 In close collaboration with our partners, we've released the fiskaly SCU to production.
 To fulfill the legal requirements, we followed fiskaly's advice and added the informational phrase _"TSE in Evaluierung"_ ("TSE in evaluation") into the newly added certification identification signature item (see below).
-Please keep in mind that the fiskaly TSE is still in evaluation, and switching to the certified state will require an update of the SCU.
+Please keep in mind that the fiskaly Cloud-TSE is still in evaluation, and switching to the certified state will require an update of the SCU.
 Please refer to our [blog post about the state of cloud TSEs](https://fiskaltrust.de/news/aktueller-status-zur-cloud-tse-202103/) for more details.

 ## New signature item: Certification identification
 We've added an additional signature item to the receipt response of POS receipts that contains the certification identification of the used TSE (e.g. `BSI-K-TR1234-5677`), and additionally contains a hint about the current state of the certification process or the operational environment.
 The _ftSignatureType_ of the newly added item is `0x4445000000000022`, more information can be found [here](https://docs.fiskaltrust.cloud/docs/poscreators/middleware-doc/germany/reference-tables/ftsignaturetype).